If we keep looking at the world from the same point of view, we learn nothing new.

-As we walk the same route by the same buildings, we may only notice their facades.
-If we only get to know an individual in the professional setting, we may not get to fully understand as a person.
-If we only look at the horizon, we might not notice the curvature of the Earth.
-And if we only rely on experiencing the world around us with our own eyes, we might miss an opportunity to learn how others see the same world.
+As we walk the same route by the same buildings, we only notice their facades.
+If we only get to know an individual in a professional setting, we don't fully understand the person.
+If we only look at the horizon, we don't notice the curvature of the Earth.
+And if we only rely on experiencing the world around us with our own eyes, we miss an opportunity to learn how others see the same world.

-In this exhibition, we collected paintings from several contemporary Chilean artists, who either call Chile home today or note their Chilean roots, while they create outside of South America.
+In this exhibition, we collected paintings from several contemporary Chilean artists - those who call Chile home today, and those who embrace their Chilean roots, while they creating art outside South America.

-The artists and their work in this exhibit show us their vision of the seemingly mundane subjects we encounter in our lives, be it the snippets from the news or what one sees in the streets.
-The art touches upon homelessness, the global pandemic, a great political divide, as well as melting pot of cultures with culture clashes.
-Yet, these artists have a different perspective, a different, intriguing viewpoint that they communicate to us through the visual language.
+The artists and their works in this exhibit show us their vision of the seemingly-mundane subjects we encounter in our lives: snippets from the news, or what one sees in the streets.
+The artworks touch upon homelessness, the global pandemic, political divisions, as well as a melting pot of culture clashes.
+Yet, these artists each have a unique perspective: an intriguing viewpoint through which they communicate in a visual language.

 Brexit Consequence.
 Oil on canvas, 2019

 Lobsang Durney is a contemporary Chilean artist from Valparaiso, Chile, who currently resides in Barcelona, Spain.
 In his work, he focuses on painting post-apocalyptic surrealist worlds, where he mixes realistic and imaginary subjects and storylines.